 I’m going to brag on my husband Charlie and use him as an example, because although we’ve had our ups and downs through this tragedy, he’s really good at expressing his support.
 And the one good thing that came from our loss was how much closer it brought us.
 Because you and your partner are going through the same tragedy, it’s so important to lean on each other and bond over your shared love for the child you created together.

 My husband was the only person on the planet who understood exactly how I felt, because he felt it too.
 That’s such a powerful feeling, and you should take advantage of it to bond with your partner over your shared loss.
-When my husband was expressing his grief I think the only reason he let himself cry was because he thought I was still asleep, and he has since admitted that his first instinct is to not share with me when he is sad (because he doesn’t want to make me sad).
+When my husband was expressing his grief I think the only reason he let himself cry was because he thought I was still asleep, and he has since admitted that his first instinct is to not share with me when he is sad (because he doesn’t want to make me more sad).
 But please do everything you can to share your feelings.
 It is exactly what we need.
 Telling us you are sad and talking about our child does not bring us more pain.
 It does the exact opposite.

 #2: Don’t EVER tell her she should be “over it” by now.
 I’ve heard of so many marriages going south over the man not understanding why the woman isn’t over it, and the woman not understanding why the man is.
-Even if you’re past it, be there.
+Even if you’re past it, just be there.
 Don’t expect her to grieve on your timeline.
 It may take years or even a lifetime.
-If my husband ever told me he had moved on and I should to, I would completely shut down and stop letting him in.
+If my husband ever told me he had moved on and I should too, I would completely shut down and stop letting him in.
 I’d cast him aside as just another person who doesn’t get it, and keep everything inside (which would just make it worse).
 So be sensitive, even if you think enough time has passed.

 #3: Communicate about trying again and get on the same timeline.
 Nothing makes a miscarriage more painful to grieve than having different goals for trying again.
 Luckily for me, my husband and I both wanted to try again the second we were able.
 Trying again is unthinkable for many women for a good while after the loss, but for me, trying again was the only thing giving me any hope to get through the days.
 I spoke to some friends in my support group whose partners were not yet ready to try again.
 I can’t even imagine how devastated and frustrated I would be if I were in their shoes.
 Or if my husband was pushing me to be ready and I wasn’t.
 If you’re not ready right away, that’s completely understandable, just communicate as much as you can about it.
 Not in a pushy way, but in an open and understanding way.